niemasd/ViralMSA-Demo-VEME-2021/README.md

 # ViralMSA Demo (VEME 2021)
-In this demo, we will run [ViralMSA](https://github.com/niemasd/ViralMSA) on an example SARS-CoV-2 dataset.
+In this demo, we will run [ViralMSA](https://github.com/niemasd/ViralMSA) on an example dataset containing **19,294** SARS-CoV-2 consensus genome sequences.

 ## Step 1: Install ViralMSA and Minimap2
 Before analyzing any data, you must first install ViralMSA and Minimap2: